Last Updated: 7/13/22 | July 13th, 2022

 On June 6, 1944, the Allied forces invaded Normandy, in what is known as Operation Overlord.
 Almost 160,000 troops crossed the English Channel that day.
 Today, you can visit some of the remaining fortifications and bunkers, as well as several cemeteries and museums.

 The beaches are located just under three hours from Paris by car, which is the best way to explore the region, as you’ll have more freedom and flexibility with your schedule.
-If you’d rather not drive, you can book an organized tour from Paris that will take you to the main sites over the course of the day; expect to pay around 150 EUR per person.
+If you’d rather not drive, you can book an organized tour from Paris with Get Your Guidethat will take you to the main sites over the course of the day for 225 EUR per person.

 This picturesque village is 80km from Paris and is famous for being the home of renowned painter Claude Monet, the founder of the impressionist movement.
 On a stroll through the famous gardens, you’ll recognize scenes from some of his most famous works.
 It’s like walking through art history itself.
 Be sure to visit Monet’s home as well as the art museum!